-Invoice numbering is needed because if HMRC ever investigates your business, they will review your invoices in numerical order.
+Invoice numbering matters because if HMRC ever investigates your business, they will review your invoices in numerical order.

 This is a check to confirm that you have included all invoices in your records and give them some assurance that you keep your accounting records in good order.

-That means it is not important what number you start with, but that you run a consistent system for processing your sales invoices.
+That means it is not important what number you start with, but that you run a sequential system when you raise your sales invoices.

 Should I Start at Invoice Number 1?

 Yes, you could simply start at sales invoice number 1 and go sequentially thereafter.